Transvaginal Mesh Recall, FDA Ban and Discontinued Products

 Surgeons implanted ObTape between 2003 and 2006 before its manufacturer withdrew it.

-One of the biggest problems with the product was a high rate of vaginal extrusion, and some doctors had stopped using the product before it was discontinued.
+One of the biggest problems with the product was a high rate of vaginal extrusion.
+Some doctors stopped using the product before it was discontinued.
 Experts claimed the product was too dense and did not allow capillaries and tissue to grow through it, causing the body to reject it.

 Ethicon Pulls Mesh Products